PeterWANGHK/BEV-RiskField/AD4CHE/readme.md

-# AD4CHE Role & Occlusion Analysis Program
+# AD4CHE Role & Occlusion Analysis

 ## Overview

-This program is adapted from the exiD dataset analysis program for use with the **AD4CHE (Aerial Dataset for China Congested Highway and Expressway)** format.
+This program framework is adapted from the exiD dataset analysis program for use with the **AD4CHE (Aerial Dataset for China Congested Highway and Expressway)** format.
 It provides:

 1. **Agent Role Classification** - Identifies vehicle behavioral roles (Normal, Merging, Exiting, Yielding)
 2. **Occlusion Detection** - Detects when trucks/buses block the view between vehicles